NobilityDeviant/ZenDownloader/README.md

 First you're going to want to install Chrome from the offical website.
 You can follow the [Download & Install](https://github.com/NobilityDeviant/ZenDownloader#download--install) for that.

-Now when Chrome is installed you need to find the version of it.
+Now when Chrome is installed, you need to find the version of it.

 **Windows**